Jackal08/financial-data-structures/ReadMe.md

 The user passes tick data to the create_bars(data, units=1000, type='tick') function and it returns the desired structured data.
 Everything can be found in the main.py file.
 I left lots of comments in the code.

-These bars are used throughout the text book (*Advances in Financial Machine Learning, By Marcos Lopex de Prado, 2018, pg 25*) to build the more interesting features for predicting financial time series data.
+These bars are used throughout the text book (*Advances in Financial Machine Learning, By Marcos Lopez de Prado, 2018, pg 25*) to build the more interesting features for predicting financial time series data.

 A great paper to read more about how the tick, volume, and dollar bars have better statistical properties to standard time sampled data is: